 Many importers want to have their own (customized) products made in China.
-One common mistake they make is forget to calculate the entire project costs.
-In particular they forget about Non-Recurring Engineering (NRE) costs — many companies call this R&D.
+One common mistake they make is forgetting to calculate the entire project costs.
+In particular, they forget about Non-Recurring Engineering (NRE) costs — many companies call this R&D.

-Some Chinese suppliers make it all look so easy at the beginning… To avoid this trap, you should understand what NRE includes.
+Some Chinese suppliers make it all look so easy at the beginning when manufacturing new products… To avoid this trap, you should understand what NRE includes.

 What is Non-Recurring Engineering?

 Non-Recurring Engineering (NRE) is a general term associated with up front one-time payment costs on your new product development project.
 It is the cost of getting a product into production and does not count when it comes to product unit cost during mass production.

 NRE costs generally includes wages for the development staff, supplies including prototypes and testing (for performance, but also for certification to certain standards) and any other development activity that costs money.
 These are all pre-production costs.
 In this post, however, we will be looking at the more tangible items such as tooling and other pre-production hardware.

 NRE can refer to different activities depending on the type of products to make.
 We will discuss the NRE costs for projects that involve injection molding, casting, printed circuit board assemblies, and apparel production.

 Plastic parts are generally produced by injecting polymer into a steel mold that has the shape of the product cut into it.
 Once the polymer has cooled, the plastic part takes on the permanent shape of the mold.
 These steel mold tools would be your NRE costs for this part of the project.